ricokahler/longtweet.io/blog.md

-# longtweet.io — a use case in on-demand static site generation
+# longtweet.io — a use case for on-demand static site generation

 How do you make a highly scalable, highly performant blogging service for as little server cost as possible?